cybercongress/js-cosmos/README.md

 ## TODO:

-Implement Tendermint builder and RPC for generate and send transactions for general purposes that will be valid for any cosmos network without using cosmos-sdk (aka LCD, Gaia-Lite)
+1. Implement Tendermint builder and RPC for generate and send transactions for general purposes that will be valid for any cosmos network without using cosmos-sdk (aka LCD, Gaia-Lite)

+2. Full test coverage

 ## TOFI:

-> Describe known bugs (TO-FI )
+1. Documentation

 ## Install